huntdatacenter/docs/docs/coordination/services-model.md

 ### New management model

 We are introducing two new management units: Services centers and Data spaces.
-The intention of the new organization is to: (1) simplify onboarding of new labs, (2) simplify management of many labs under one research groups, and (3) separate contractual services aspects from scientific activities.
+The intention of the new organization is to: (1) simplify onboarding of new labs, (2) simplify management of many labs under one research group, and (3) separate contractual services aspects from scientific activities.

 ![Unit hierarchy](./services/images/hunt-cloud-service-units-overview.png "HUNT Cloud unit hierarchy")